How to Avoid Desk-Related Back Pain

 Desk design for back health

-• Computer: Have the center of your computer at eye level.
-You want to make sure that your computer isn’t below eye level, which forces you to lower your head to look at your computer, creating neck strain.
-This is where old, heavy textbooks come in handy to stack under your computer to raise it to eye level!
+Computer: Have the center of your computer at eye level.
+You want to make sure that your computer isn’t below eye level, which forces you to lower your head and strain your neck to look at your computer.
+Pro tip: This is where old, heavy textbooks come in handy to stack under your computer to raise it to eye level!

 References